 Only businesses that continually evolve themselves are bound to survive.
 Others will simply bite the dust.
 And here are some of the tools you can use to measure how users behave on your website and what changes you need to implement for better performance:

 Crazy Egg – Founded by Neil Patel, monitors website activity from the users’ point of view through heat maps and scroll maps.
 While Google Analytics provides information on how many people visited your website, Crazy Egg shows how and where people reacted, giving you a much-needed clear insight.

 The User Is Drink – Pay Richard Littauer to get drunk and review your website.
 Some business owners received highly valuable reviews from this designer that may not have been possible by other reviewers.

 Writing for the web isn’t the same as writing an essay.
 An essay or a research paper is usually written in a very structured format with long paragraphs and a highly formal writing style.
 Not much of that really applies to web copy.

 According to a study, visitors on average review only 20% of the content on your website, which means writing quality content using cool fonts isn’t really going to take you anywhere unless it’s properly formatted.

-Website usability isn’t a one time do-it-and-forget task.
-You need to incorporate the above-mentioned website usability principles to provide amazing experience to your users.
-You want website visitors that come in frustrated, and leave happy after getting their problems resolved.
+Website usability isn’t a one-time do-it-and-forget task.
+It would help if you incorporated the above-mentioned website usability principles to provide an amazing experience to your users.
+You want website visitors that come in frustrated and leave happy after getting their problems resolved.